grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 "Fuck.
 Hemi, go down there and help that stupid fucking kid."

-"Give her a minute Percy.
+"Give her a little time Sylvia.
 She will find them."

 A few tense minutes passed with no one speaking.
 Then Cassandra called up.
 "Oh!
 I've got them --- sounds like they submerged.
 They are running on electric motors.... pretty loudly compared to other boats I've heard underwater.
 I guess that means fast, right Hemi?"